ashmlk/Pictria/README.md

 ### Datasets and API's

 The inital data for this project was retrieved from [Unsplash API], which contains 25,000 images (Lite Version) including their tags, location, author and many other criteria.
-The images and their relevant tags was used for populating the inital data for [Pictra]
+The images and their relevant tags was used for populating the inital data for [Pictria]

 ### Motivation